 I have been looking for an elixir to cure people from suffering.
 I found ritual is one of the most powerful forms of healing our beings.

-At the same time, I was looking for a root cause of social disorder and I found out it has been the work of ghosts, parasitic beings in human presence.
-Ghosts cannot exist without enslavement of human beings.
+At the same time, I was looking for a root cause of the social disorder and I found out it has been the work of ghosts, parasitic beings in human presence.
+Ghosts cannot exist without the enslavement of human beings.
 Thus, ghosts chain people into a cycle of suffering and pain.

-As I was proceeding with my research on the theme of massacres from past centuries, an oppressor and a location may change, but the manipulating force has been the same; it is the hungry ghost who needs human energy for their survival.
+As I was proceeding with my research on the theme of massacres from past centuries, an oppressor and a location may change, but the manipulating force has been the same; it is the hungry ghost who needs human energy for its survival.

-In Buddhist scripture, hungry ghosts have been depicted as creatures with scrawny necks, small mouths, emaciated limbs and large, bloated, empty bellies.
+In Buddhist scripture, hungry ghosts have been depicted as creatures with scrawny necks, small mouths, emaciated limbs, and large, bloated, empty bellies.
 This is the domain of addiction, where we constantly seek something outside ourselves to curb an insatiable yearning for relief or fulfillment (Maté, Gabor, “In the Realm of Hungry Ghosts: Close Encounters with Addiction”, North Atlantic Books, 2010, p.1)